echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 docker exec -it echoctfred_db bash -c "mysql < /etc/mysql-init.sql"
 ```

-This command will have to be run every time the database server stops or respawned by eg `docker-compose down`.
+This command will have to be run every time the database server stops or respawned by eg `docker-compose down` and only once the systems are fully initialized.
 You can make the change permanent by appending `, "--init_file=/etc/mysql-init.sql"` to the db `command` parameters before the closing bracket `]`.
 ```yaml
 command: ["mysqld","--character-set-server=utf8mb4", "--collation-server=utf8mb4_unicode_ci","--skip-character-set-client-handshake", "--init_file=/etc/mysql-init.sql"]
 ```